 Courses will be available for a window of time October 9th-December 14th.
 Teachers can sign up at any time prior to December 7th.
 Courses for new enrollees will open every Wednesday.

-- Nature and Needs of Gifted and Talented Students (Teacher Edition or Administrator Edition), 6 hours G/T credit
+- Nature and Needs of Gifted and Talented Students (Teacher Edition), 6 hours G/T credit

 Learn how to recognize and appreciate the unique characteristics of these students.
 Participants will review the state law and guidelines that are outlined in the Texas State Plan for Gifted and Talented Students.
 Participants will examine best practices for serving gifted students and analyze different service options that are currently being implemented across the state.